Chargement de la page

 This medication is prescribed for pregnant women to prevent spontaneous abortion, to reduce your risk of premature birth and to treat pregnancy-related bleeding.

-At that time, medical doctors believe that the drop in the level of some hormones observed during a miscarriage result from the miscarriage, thus confusing the effects with the cause.
+At the time, doctors believed that the drop in the level of certain hormones observed during a miscarriage was the cause of the miscarriage, thus confusing the effects with the cause.

 Other synthetic estrogens similar to diethylstilbestrol are prescribed for the following indications: